dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 in the landscape is found are the least-squares solution resp. the maximum-likelihood solution.
 If the likelihood is Gaussian the two are the same.

+#### data.

+Data is a one dimensional vector (array) of measured points that are to be compared with the model.
+The misfit is minimized when using &chi;<sup>2</sup>, or the likelihood of the model parameters, given the data is maximized.

 #### Weights.